gasduster99/sppComp/try1/try1_2.md

 ## Model Exploration \& Averaging

-Presently, stratum with diminishingly small sample sizes are managed by an ad-hoc "data borrowing" protocol, as outlined in Pearson and Erwin (1997).
+Presently, strata with diminishingly small sample sizes are managed by an ad-hoc "data borrowing" protocol, as outlined in Pearson and Erwin (1997).
 The protocol for "data borrowing" calls for pooling only when forced to fill holes brought about by unsampled strata.
 Naturally, such a pooling protocol introduces